HentaiOS-Devices-Sony/local_manifests/README.md

 Xperia 5

 ```
+### Before You Begin

+#### Unlock the Bootloder

+unlock your device bootloader at <a href="https://developer.sony.com/develop/open-devices/get-started/unlock-bootloader/#unlock-code">Unlock Bootloader</a> following the  <a href="https://developer.sony.com/develop/open-devices/get-started/unlock-bootloader/how-to-unlock-bootloader/">How to Unlock Bootloader</a> guide

+#### System requirement

+Ubuntu 18.04 LTS Recommanded

-### How to Setup the Environment & Sync & Build & Flash
+### How to Setup the Environment & Sync & Build

 #### Setup the Environment